SupGom36/SupGom36/README.md

 - 🌱 I’m currently learning **Machine learning with Python using Tensorflow**

-- 👯 I’m looking to collaborate on **coding projects on C and Python**
+- 👯 I’m looking to collaborate on **Projects on Python and Machine learning**

 - 🤝 I’m looking for help with **Software development using C and Python programming languages**